projectcaluma/caluma/README.md

 Validation classes validate or amend input data of any mutation.
 It completes permission classes which allow execution of mutations based on updating object whereas validation classes process input data.

-A custom validation class defining validation per mutation can be defined like the following:
+A custom validation class defining validations for various mutations looks like this:

 ```python
 from caluma.core.validations import BaseValidation, validation_for